The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 With this burrito you have the option of Grilled Adobo Chicken, Adobo Steak, Slow-Braised Pulled Pork, Seasoned Ground beef, and even Impossible meat, so go ahead and pick your poison but I’m going to suggest the new Cholula-doused Hot and Sweet chicken, which combines Cholula sauce and honey and adds a whole lot of flavor to some otherwise bland meat.
 Then you’ve got your beans (black or pinto) and your cilantro lime rice, which isn’t nearly as intense as Chipotle’s rice, so for once I’m going to suggest you don’t skip it.

-Qdoba’s salsas are great, for the spice averse I suggest the Chile Corn Salsa which is mild and more seasoned corn than it is a salsa, but if you can handle the heat definitely ask for the Salsa Verde or the Salsa Roja.
+Qdoba’s salsas are great.
+For the spice averse, I suggest the Chile Corn Salsa which is mild and more seasoned corn than it is a salsa, but if you can handle the heat definitely ask for the Salsa Verde or the Salsa Roja.
 If you’re not big on onions, do the Salsa Roja, it’s way spicier and actually brings some heat that excites the palate.

-How To Make It Better
+How To Make It Better:

-This is another easy one, you’re at Qdoba and the one thing they do excellently is queso, so definitely add that three-cheese queso to your burrito.
+This is another easy one.
+You’re at Qdoba and the one thing they do excellently is queso, so definitely add that three-cheese queso to your burrito.
 It’s cheesy and smokey with the slightest hint of spice with a smooth almost-velvety texture to it and instantly adds some complexity to Qdoba’s very bland flavors.

 Customize to your heart’s content but understand that the queso is a must, even if you don’t love queso.
-Without it the burrito is too bland for you to ever develop a craving for.
+Without it, the burrito is too bland for you to ever develop a craving for.

 Find your nearest Qdoba here.